A Proofreader’s Guide to Dates in AP Style

 2020 was a difficult year for many people.

-When proofreading, there would thus be no need to correct or rephrase this.
+This means that when proofreading, there would be no need to rephrase this sentence.

 Becoming A Proofreader

-You can learn much more about editing in the Becoming A Proofreader course.
-Sign up for a free trial today to take the first steps in a freelance proofreading career.
+You can learn much more about proofreading in Becoming A Proofreader!
+It includes a whole lesson on how to write numbers, including dates, so you can understand all the options and rules.
+Sign up to sample two free lessons from the full course today to take the first steps in your freelance proofreading career.

 Start your journey